This is part four of a five-part series on energy and Thriving as an Empath. Did you miss any of the blogs?

 Key Questions for the Development of Self-Awareness

-- Is this mine?
+- Is this feeling mine?
 Are the feelings I am overwhelmed by actually mine?

 - In this moment, what is in my awareness?
 People, places, situations…note where you feel bad and where you feel good.
 Begin to parse out how energy (emotional and other kinds) affect you.

-- Now that I have been zapped, how can I begin to find better feelings?
+- Now that I have been zapped with other people’s moods and beliefs, how can I begin to find better feelings and more empowering beliefs?
 Know what feeds your soul and soothes your energy.
 Is it a walk in the woods?
 Or maybe it is listening to death metal?
 Is it meditation or yoga?
 Watching a favorite movie?

 Thriving as an Empath will be a five-part blog series.
 If you are ready to begin the journey to becoming an Empowered Empath, download the Four Practices for Claiming Your Empath Power.